apache/druid/docs/development/extensions-contrib/spectator-histogram.md

 ## Examples

 ### Example Ingestion Spec
-Example of ingesting the sample wikipedia dataset with a histogram metric column:
+Example of ingesting the sample Wikipedia dataset with a histogram metric column:
 ```json
 {
   "type": "index_parallel",